tyler-martin-12/rowing_flag_predictor/notes.md

 Alexa Skills

 ## now
-collect new data
+new model, data vis in notebook
-move to repo

 ## to do
-data files to repo
-do data vis in notebook

 ## done
 alexa flies to repo